dokutan/co2-sensor/README.md

 This python script is a small web server that reads the sensor data over the serial connection to make it available to Prometheus.
 Additionally the sensor values are published to a MQTT broker.

 ## sensorfs
+This is a 9P server that makes the sensor values available as a filesystem.
+The values are received over MQTT.
 ```
 cd sensorfs
 go mod download github.com/eclipse/paho.mqtt.golang